The simple answer to the question “Do More Cores Mean Better Performance” is: NO! More cores do not NECESSARILY mean a better performance.

 They are all entry level processors and Celeron are just a notch above the Atom processors.

 We can see here that it clearly does not matter.
-We saw that the Dual Core Celeron Processor is better than the Quad Core Atom processor.
+We saw that the Dual Core Celeron Processor is better vs the Quad Core Atom processor.

 We also noted that clock speed is NOT a good indicator either.
 Intel Celeron N4100 had a lower base as well as burst clock speed as compared to the Intel Atom x7-Z8750 processor.
 However, it outperforms the Atom processor by a big margin.